Heading to Glasgow for your studies? Here are five things you should know about life in Scotland’s largest city.

 Here are our recommendations for student accommodation in Glasgow:

-- Glasgow City Centre – ideal for students at the Glasgow School of Art, Glasgow Caledonian University, University of Strathclyde, and the Royal Conservatoire of Scotland
+- Glasgow City Centre – ideal location for students at the Glasgow School of Art, Glasgow Caledonian University, University of Strathclyde, and the Royal Conservatoire of Scotland, check out properties like Buchanan View.

 - Paisley – ideal for students at the University of West of Scotland